 Citation management tools allow you to:

-There are several citation management tools available, some of which are even free (for example, Zotero or Mendeley).
-Concordia Library provides access to RefWorks, which is available online and can be accessed from anywhere.
+There are several citation management tools available, some of which are even free (for example, Mendeley).
+Concordia Library provides support for Zotero, which is free and can be accessed from anywhere.

 The Library Research Skills Tutorial is subject to a Creative Commons Attribution-NonCommercial ShareAlike 4.0 International license